stas-prokopiev/local_simple_database/README.rst

 This class is built to handle (saving-retrieving) one value data like integer or float.

-For now supported types of databases are: ["int", "float", "str"] (Probably will be enhanced soon)
+For now supported types of databases are:

+- ["int", "float", "str", "datetime"] (Probably will be enhanced soon)
-- This means that you can use a database with one value inside with types: integer, float, string
+- This means that one file with database can handle only type data

 Initialization of databases handler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^